Couples Conference 2020 Online Streaming Event

-The Couples Conference is organized by the Milton Erickson Foundation and cosponsored by the Couples Institute in Menlo Park, CA, which is directed by Ellyn Bader and Peter Pearson.
+As you know, the Couples Conference is organized by the Milton Erickson Foundation and cosponsored by the Couples Institute in Menlo Park, CA, which is directed by Ellyn Bader and Peter Pearson.
+Both organizations agree that postponing the conference is in best interest of faculty, attendees, and staff.
+We have made this decision for the health and welfare of all.

 Ellyn Bader, PhD, is a founder and director of The Couples Institute in Menlo Park, California.
 As a clinical psychologist, workshop leader, author, and speaker, she is dedicated to helping couples create extraordinary relationships.
 Over the past 30 years she has trained therapists in couples therapy throughout the United States as well as Europe, Asia, South America, and Australia.
 She served as a Clinical Faculty in Stanford University School of Medicine for 8 years.